HackYourFutureBelgium/sql-database/week1/README.md

 - Each new **row** contains data about one single entity (such as one product or one order line).
 This is also called a record.
 For example, the first row in Table 1 is a record; it describes the A416 product, which is a box of nails that costs fourteen cents.
 > [!NOTE]
 > The terms *row* and *record* are interchangeable.
-- Each **column** (also called an attribute) contains one piece of data that relates to the record, called a tuple.
+- Each **column** (also called an attribute) contains one piece of data that relates to the record.
 Examples of attributes are the quantity of an item sold (`quantity`) or the price of a product (`price`).
-An attribute, when referring to a database table, is called a field.
-For example, the data in the `description` column in Table 1 are fields.

 > [!NOTE]
-> The terms *column*, *attribute* and *field* are interchangeable.
+> The terms *column* and *attribute* are interchangeable.

 Given this kind of structure, the database gives you a way to manipulate this data: SQL.
 SQL (structured query language) is a powerful way to search for records or make changes.

 Relational databases go hand-in-hand with the development of SQL.
 The simplicity of SQL - where even a novice can learn to perform basic queries in a short period of time - is a large part of the reason for the popularity of the relational model.

+SQL is relatively simple to start learning because it's a declarative language.
+This means the programmer does not directly describe computations (like in Javascript), but instead describes the desired result.
+It is up to the database to interpret the statements into computations, to produce such a result.

 Almost all DBMSs use SQL, although many have added their own enhancements to it.
 This means that when you learn using a specific DBMS like MySQL, almost all of it is not specific to MySQL and can be used with other relational databases as well, such as PostgreSQL, SQLite, MariaDB, and SQL Server.